ultralytics/hub/README.md

 The example [coco6.zip](https://github.com/ultralytics/hub/blob/master/coco6.zip) dataset in this repository can be downloaded and unzipped to see exactly how to structure your custom dataset.
 <p align="center"><img width="800" src="https://user-images.githubusercontent.com/26833433/141502652-e4b0477c-6c2a-41b3-b21a-b3d1444cdda7.png" title="COCO6" /></p>

-The dataset yaml is the same standard YOLOv5 yaml format:
+The dataset yaml is the same standard YOLOv5 yaml format.
+See the [YOLOv5 Train Custom Data tutorial](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) for full details.
 ```yaml
 # Train/val/test sets as 1) dir: path/to/imgs, 2) file: path/to/imgs.txt, or 3) list: [path/to/imgs1, path/to/imgs2, ..]
 path:  # dataset root dir (leave empty for HUB)